The right battery for your industrial trucks and how to best charge forklifts

-That means: In order to load your forklifts, you need a locked and well-ventilated room with a suitable fleet size.
+That means: In order to charge your forklifts, you need a locked and well-ventilated room with a suitable fleet size in a special forklift charging station.
 This allows your forklifts to charge undisturbed for several hours before they are ready for use again.
 Conventional lead-acid batteries are therefore particularly suitable for 1-shift operation or where there is sufficient time to charge, change and maintain the truck battery.
 The trouble: Charging time is non-value added time and the vehicle or the battery is not productive at this time.

 Lithium-ion technology: the alternative to charge forklifts